979224/Helmet-Detection/README.md

 # Helmet-Detection
-detects helmets on people using YOLO
+Detects helmets on people using YOLO.
+Download the weights file from the official yolov3 site